laviniaflorentina/Tutorials/ArtificialNeuralNets/ai_vs_traditionalprogramming.md

 Some people use Artificial Intelligence, Machine Learning and Deep Learning interchangeably, along with NLP, Computer Vision and Speech Recognition.

-But here's the truth ...
+But here's the truth ... :unlock:

 **Artificial Inteligence (AI)** is a field in Computer Science where computers are programmed to think and act like humans, with a special dynamic code called _Artificial Neural Network_ also known as _Artificial Neural Network model_ (or simply, _model_).
 All possible ways in which such a code could be made to learn are part of a category called **Machine Learning (ML)**.
 Furthermore, **Deep Learning (DL)** refers to those models that are more complex in structure, being combined with high computing power and large datasets.